CHOOSING CURTAIN POLES OR TRACKS

 - Want to open and close the curtains using a pull-cord

-- Would prefer to minimise handling of more delicate fabrics
+- Prefer to minimise handling of more delicate fabrics

 MEASURING UP FOR CURTAIN POLES